 This beautiful updo can work for locs and minis.
 Be sure to keep your hair and scalp moisturized along the way.
 To do this, I fill a continuous spray bottle with water and aloe, spritzing it liberally when my hair feels dry.

 Flat Twist Bantu Knots

 If you can't tell, I'm a sucker for a bob.
 What I love about this chin-length cut is how simple yet sleek it is.

 Cornrows are a protective style classic.
 Learning how to braid your own hair can take some practice, but once you get the gist of it, you'll be asking yourself why you didn't learn sooner.

 An Angled, Twisted Bob

 The slim twists and angled shape take this look up a notch.
 You may need to find a way to seal the ends so they don’t unravel.

 Headwraps are a great go-to protective style.
-Remember to wrap your hair in a silk or satin scarf first to shield your hair underneath.
+Remember to wrap your hair in a silk or satin scarf first to protect your hair underneath.